Ken and Julie talk with Sue Doerfler, AZ Republic Reporter, about how retailers uuse all 5 senses to draw us in.

 Today Ken and Julie talked with Jeanenne Tornatore, Senior Editor from Orbitz.com about summer travel favorites.
 Jeanenne gives the top ten travel sites and talks about how affordable some of the European locations are right now.

 Ken and Julie spoke with Author Michael Farquhar about his book Bad Days in History: A Gleefully Grim Chronicle of Misfortune, Mayhem and Misery for Every Day of the Year.
 They also caught up with Arizona Republic Reporter Laurie Merrill and she told them about a Phoenix dairy that has gone retro by using glass bottles.

 Ken and Julie spoke with Kiplinger's Editor Andrea Browne about six food freebies available in April and Mary Holman, Senior Vice President of National Bank of Arizona spoke about the Smart Women - Smart Money conference on Thursday the 23rd.

 Today on the show Ken and Julie spoke with Kiplinger's Editor Miriam Cross about 10 World-Class Travel Bargains and owner and founder of Happy Tax Mario Costanz about how some tax preparers use low income Americans to steal.

 Today on the show Ken and Julie spoke with Jessica Greenwalt, co-founder of CrowdMed about how CrowdMed is going to hunt for Phoenix's most difficult medical cases.
-They also spoke with Susan Ratliff about the Arizona Sports Fan Expo from to at West World.
+They also spoke with Susan Ratliff about the Arizona Sports Fan Expo this Saturday from 9am to 7pm at West World.

 Today Ken and Julie spoke with Dan Ehrman of US Foods about the St. Mary's Golf Classic and Ken caught up with Alex Wilson with Maderas Futuro to talk about precious timber.